GNUnet 0.27.0

 ◆ GNUNET_HELPER_start()

-struct GNUNET_HELPER_Handle* GNUNET_HELPER_start ( int with_control_pipe,
+struct GNUNET_HELPER_Handle * GNUNET_HELPER_start ( const struct GNUNET_OS_ProjectData pd,

 const char * binary_name,